ITISFoundation/osparc-docs/docs/d1.1-report/tech/methodology.md

 development, software quality management, and software (development) management experts.

-The criteria used for the pre-selection consisted mainly of three
+The criteria used for the pre-selection consisted primarily of three
 factors:

 - **Completeness**: the selected framework must include functions or